v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-In the above code, `fn println()` will only execute when the condition is true else no statement would be printed.
+In the above code, The `println()` will only executed when the condition is true.

 ## The `else` statement